KazKozDev/net-reflective-reasoning-llm/README.md

 <p align="center">Thoughtful reasoning.
 Live data. </p>

-This script can be useful for developers, LLM enthusiasts who need real-time explainable answers based on structured and relevant information.
+This agent-like script can be useful for developers, LLM enthusiasts who need real-time explainable answers based on structured and relevant information.

 ### Features
 - Reflective multi-stage reasoning with confidence scoring and critique